matfantinel/fantinel.dev/_posts/2021-01-30-web-images-modern-formats.md

 The `srcset` property is smart.
 As the name implies, it is a set of sources, not just a single one.
 When we declare multiple file paths and add a width unit besides it, the browser looks at this data and tries to display the smallest possible image.

-On the code snippet above, the browser will follow this: <span class="text-highlight">If the size of the displayed image (on the page) is smaller or equal to 380px, it will load the file with 380px of width.
+On the code snippet above, the browser will follow this: <span class="highlighted marker">If the size of the displayed image (on the page) is smaller or equal to 380px, it will load the file with 380px of width.
 Otherwise, it will try to load the next declared path (640px).</span>

-**However,** not all parts of this process are smart.
+**However,** not all parts of this process are smarty.
 The browser cannot know what is the final size of the image on the page before it actually loads it.
 Which is why the `sizes` property exists.
 Let's see how it works:

 The `sizes` property defines what rule the browser will use to get the width it uses to choose the correct file in `srcset`.
 The default value is `100vw`.
 That means that, to check what width the image will have, the browser just gets the width of the browser window.
 If we know the exact size the image will have on load, we can declare it here, or if we don't know the exact size, we can estimate.
 We can use media queries to help us specify the sizes better as well.